 - Many attorney recognitions are available for purchase.
 There is a cottage industry for vanity plaques and badges which have no real selection criteria.
 These awards look and sound very fancy, but they don't mean anything and they tend to dilute the value of the few ratings agencies which are legitimate because they seem so similar

 - Some ratings services promote their recognitions as purely peer review, meaning that recognized attorneys were selected through a vote of other attorneys and sometimes judges.
 The idea is that professional peers have the most knowledge and insight about who among them is the best.
-The problem is that these ratings are something of a popularity contest, meaning 1. attorneys who are not otherwise worthy may be selected because they are well-liked, and 2. attorneys who are excellent lawyers may not be selected because their competitors will not vote for them
+The problem is that these ratings can be perceived as a popularity contest, meaning 1. attorneys who are not otherwise worthy may be selected because they are well-liked, and 2. attorneys who are excellent lawyers may not be selected because their competitors will not vote for them.
+The best peer review ratings services have internal procedures and methodologies to try to mitigate these accusations and ensure that recognized attorneys are worthy of the recognition

 - The most legitimate organizations are highly selective, so only a small percentage of practicing lawyers are recognized at any given time.
 Lawyers who were not selected sometimes criticize all recognizing bodies as illegitimate out of jealousy or spite, contributing to the difficulty of distinguishing between the fake ratings and the real ones